TickTeam/guide-tt/ticktick_web_app/how_to_set_the_start_of_week.md

 -**Where is it used?**

-1.Due date calendar
+1.Due date

 ![](../images/web2-startfrom.png)

-2.Mini calendar (turn to 1.5.4 for details)
+2.Mini calendar (turn to 1.7.4 for details)

 ![](../images/web2-startfrom2.png)